ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 `ibmcloud pi connection-delete CONNECTION_ID`

-- `CONNECTION_ID`: The unique identifier of the cloud connection.
+- `CONNECTION_ID`: The unique identifier of the cloud connection

 ---